ceedee666/modern-abap-curriculum/docs/transactional_app.md

 One possible improvement to the current functionality of the app is to add mandatory fields.
 When creating a rating the fields `Name` and `Email`should be mandatory.
 Furthermore, these fields should not be changeable after a rating was created.
-The rational of this functionality is, that a rating is create automatically once a order is completed and send to the customer.
-The customer only needs to provide the rating and a optional review.
+The rationale of this functionality is, that a rating is created automatically once an order is completed and sent to the customer.
+The customer only needs to provide the rating and an optional review.

-With the knowledge from the previous sections you should be able to implement this requirements now.
-The necessary information to make a filed mandatory is available in the [ABAP Documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbdl_field_char.htm).
+With the knowledge from the previous sections, you should be able to implement this requirement now.
+The necessary information to make a field mandatory is available in the [ABAP Documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbdl_field_char.htm).

 ---